-The registered manager had overall responsibility for the management and clinical leadership of the practice.
-The practice manager was responsible for the day to day running of the service.
+The regional clinical dental lead had overall responsibility for the management and clinical leadership of the practice.
+The centre manager was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.